api7/grpc-client-nginx-module/README.md

 in the background thread are done, so a long timeout may block Nginx from exiting.

+### new_server_stream

+**syntax:** *stream, err = conn:new_server_stream(service, method, request, callOpt)*

+Create a server stream.
+The `request` is a Lua table that will be encoded according to the proto.
+The `stream` is the server stream which can be used to read the data.

+callOpt:

+* `timeout`: Set the timeout value in milliseconds for the whole lifetime of the stream.
+3600 seconds by default.

 ## Why don't we

 ### Why don't we use the gRPC code in Nginx